WXGopher/chm-wiki/CHM-tutorial.md

                 The imported target "CGAL::CGAL_Qt5" references the file but this file does not exist.
 Possible reasons include:

-    check the auto-generated log files.
-There is a chance the build system cannot resolve package dependencies on Linux systems, or you might miss some packages that the build system was not aware of.
+    check the auto-generated log files and screen output (you may use `build_command 2>&1 |tee output.txt` and retrieve `output.txt`).
+There is a chance the build system cannot resolve package dependencies on Linux systems, or you might miss some packages that the build system was not aware of (this is most likely to happen on a fresh installed system).
 Trying to install those packages manually (through `apt-get` or a better way `aptitude`) will resolve this;

 3. Make sure you are doing an out-of-source build, i.e., build source outside the source folder, like